People's Revolutionary Army (Argentina): Origins

 Oberdan Sallustro in the hands of the ERP; he was eventually shot and killed by the organization.

 The ERP was founded as the armed wing of the PRT, a communist party emerging from the Trotskyist tradition, but soon turned to the Maoist theory, especially the Cultural Revolution.
 During the 1960s, the PRT adopted the foquista strategy of guerilla warfare associated with Che Guevara, who had fought alongside Fidel Castro during the Cuban Revolution.

 The ERP launched its guerrilla campaign against the Argentine military dictatorship headed by Juan Carlos Onganía in 1969, using targeted urban guerrilla warfare methods such as assassinations and kidnappings of government officials and foreign company executives.

+Between 29 and 30 May 1969, the "Cordobazo", a massive civil uprising and general strike took place in the city of Córdoba, in the central region of Argentina.
+It brought together an unprecedented alliance of industrial workers and university students who initially successfully seized control of the city to rebel against the military dictatorship of General Onganía.

+The Argentine Army's 4th Airborne Infantry Brigade (Brigada de Infantería Aerotransportada IV) was heavily involved in putting down the 1969 Cordobazo.
+Because the brigade was based directly in Córdoba, the military dictatorship ordered the elite troops into the city streets when local police forces were completely overwhelmed by striking workers and students.

-For example, in 1973 Enrique Gorriarán Merlo and Benito Urteaga led the ERP kidnapping of Esso executive Victor Samuelson and obtaining a ransom of $12 million.
+In 1973 Enrique Gorriarán Merlo and Benito Urteaga led the ERP kidnapping of Esso executive Victor Samuelson and obtaining a ransom of $12 million (equivalent to over $80 million today).
 They also assaulted several companies' offices using heavily armed commandos of the ERP's elite "Special Squad".
-Although claim and counter-claim are invariably difficult to reconcile, figures released for an official publication, Crónica de la subversión en la Argentina (Buenos Aires: Ediciones Depalma) at least give an indication of the kind of guerrilla activity undertaken, with claims that the rural guerrillas occupied 52 towns, robbed 166 banks and took US$76 million in ransoms for the kidnappings of 185 people.
+Although claim and counter-claim are invariably difficult to reconcile, figures released for an official publication, Crónica de la subversión en la Argentina (Buenos Aires: Ediciones Depalma) at least give an indication of the kind of guerrilla activity undertaken, with claims that the rural guerrillas occupied 52 towns, robbed 166 banks and took US$76 million (equivalent to approximately US$565 million today) in ransoms for the kidnappings of 185 people.

 The group continued the violent campaign even after democratic elections and the return to civilian rule in 1973, with Juan Peron's return.
 On 20 June 1973 the Peronist movement split after the Ezeiza massacre, that started when Lieutenant-Colonel Jorge Osinde's crowd monitoring right-wing Peronist militia reported the arrival of heavily armed Montoneros in two buses the day that Peron returned from exile.
 Victor E. Samuelson, an Exxon executive, was abducted on 6 December 1973 by the ERP.
 He was released after 144 days in captivity, after the Exxon Corporation paid a record ransom of $14.2 million.
 The avowed aim of the ERP was a communist revolution against the Argentine government in pursuit of "proletarian rule."